RovshanHuseynov/RovshanHuseynov/README.md

 - 👋 Hi, Welcome to my github, I’m Rovshan Huseynov.
-- Hopefully, you will learn some new knowledge from my projects.
+- Hopefully, you will learn something new from my codes. 💪 💡
 - Feel yourself at home here 😊